kremalicious/blog/_src/_posts/2008-04-09-changing-the-image-icons-in-mac-os-x-leopard.md

 ![Path Photoshop](/media/pathphotoshop.png)

 Hope this helps you although it's very tricky.
-But changing icons for images in Mac OS X is a bit out of my control since i don't develop Mac OS X ;-)
+But changing icons for images in Mac OS X is a bit out of my control since i don't develop Mac OS X.

 By the way, this should also work in Tiger...